orlp/pygrafix/docs/pygrafix.sprite.rst

         The anchor of a sprite is used to determine how to place a sprite, even when scaled and rotated.
 The anchor of a sprite also rotates and scales with the sprite.
 Finally when a sprite is rendered pygrafix makes sure that the anchor point of the sprite always lies on the sprites' *position*.

+    .. attribute:: rotation

+        The rotation of the sprite.
+The sprite will be rotated around the anchor.

     .. attribute:: width

         Shorthand for ``sprite.texture.width``.
 Read-only.